ArunKumar451/Dell-EMC-Unity/README.md

 - Ansible

 ## Usage
 Each folder contains a task file `.yml` to run a specific job.
-The other files hold the variables or Jinja format variable templates to be used.
-The variables are updated with the parameters to be updated.
+The other files hold the variables or are a Jinja format variable templates to be used.
+The variables are updated with the values required by the tasks that are run.

 Within the directory run the .yml task file.

+#Synatax
  ansible-playbook -i <Inventory_Path> <.yml Path>

 ## Example